Convergence in Models with Bounded Expected Relative Hazard Rates: Introduction

-The paper that is closest to what we here study is that of \citet{Lamberton_etal2004}, who analyze the asymptotical properties of the \citet{BushMosteller1951} model of learning with a varying gain parameter.
-They provide conditions that yield optimality almost surely.
-Their analysis is tailored to the specific characteristics of the \citet{BushMosteller1951} model, however, whereas the generality of our framework allows us to apply our results in different settings.
+The paper closest to our analysis is that of \citet{Lamberton_etal2004}, who thoroughly analyze the asymptotical properties of the two-armed bandit algorithm.
+This analysis is of particular interest because the algorithm may have a positive probability of converging to a non-optimal state, i.e., a ``trap,'' despite of the probability of choosing an optimal action being a submartingale. \citet{Lamberton_etal2004} take an approach similar to ours based on shrinking step-size to provide conditions that yield convergence to optimality almost surely.
+Their analysis is tailored to the specific characteristics of the two-armed bandit algorithm, whereas this paper's framework allows us to apply its results in more general settings such as the models in economics that we study in the applications.